lorikayman/RebisTheory/rebis_theory.md

 Mentioned only now, there is a vague notion of [chess-themed hierarchy found across all of the species](https://wiki.spiralknights.com/Chess_Mini), designed to fit into the [Guild Hall](#guild-hall-and-spiral-order-headquarters).

 As for the burning, while the color is a hue of purple or pink, there are other instances of that type of burning being observed.
-Those are Carnavons, Darkfire Vanaduke and the [Dark Embers](https://wiki.spiralknights.com/Dark_Ember), which are `salvaged from Lord Vanaduke's throne room.` ([Dark Ember](https://wiki.spiralknights.com/Dark_Ember)), and purple orbs of light across Moorcroft Manor and Shadow Firestorm Citadel.
+Those are Carnavons, Darkfire Lord Vanaduke and the [Dark Embers](https://wiki.spiralknights.com/Dark_Ember), which are `salvaged from Lord Vanaduke's throne room.` ([Dark Ember](https://wiki.spiralknights.com/Dark_Ember)), and purple orbs of light across Moorcroft Manor and Shadow Firestorm Citadel.

 Before making one rather [significant suggestion](#nature-of-darkfire) with its implications regarding dark embers, we should cover [Arkus](https://wiki.spiralknights.com/Arkus), as a __single Isorian, who bridges the gap between trojans and Spiral Wardens__.